adegenna/cahnhilliard_2d/README.md

 python driver.py
 ```

-# Discontinued Prototype: python/
-This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

 # User Interface

 The user of this code interfaces with the solver source through the following classes/functions: